On the Poisson-Source Basis of Logarithmic Wall-Pressure-Variance Growth: Introduction

-A growing body of theory, DNS, and experimental work indicates that the inertial region organizes into large uniform-momentum zones (UMZs) separated by narrow, sheetlike fissures bearing concentrated spanwise vorticity~\citep{meinhart_existence_1995,priyadarshana_statistical_2007,de_silva_interfaces_2017,heisel_self-similar_2022} and in which enstrophy and strain are both large and strongly correlated.
-Fissures originate from vorticity stretching and tilting through the viscous and buffer layers, subsequently aligning in the streamwise direction under the action of mean shear~\citep{klewicki_description_2013,morrill-winter_influences_2013}.
+A growing body of theory, DNS, and experimental work indicates that the inertial region organises into large uniform-momentum zones (UMZs) separated by narrow, locally sheet-like fissures bearing concentrated spanwise vorticity~\citep{meinhart_existence_1995,priyadarshana_statistical_2007,de_silva_interfaces_2017,heisel_self-similar_2022} and in which enstrophy and strain are both large and strongly correlated very near the wall, vorticity is 2-D and space filling; it then undergoes stretching and tilting through the viscous and buffer layers.
+Vorticity in the inertial layer starts aligning in the streamwise direction under the action of mean shear and concentrates within thin vortical fissures.
 In this UMZ-vortical-fissure picture, the fissure thickness, when scaled by outer length, decreases approximately as $1/\sqrt{\delta^+}$, while the streamwise velocity jump across a fissure is $O(u_\tau)$; both are central empirical inputs in minimal models that reproduce turbulent statistics at high $\delta^+$~\citep{bautista_uniform_2019}.
 Theoretical analyses of the mean momentum equation further support the view that with increasing $\delta^+$ an increasing fraction of the vorticity outside the buffer region is confined within such narrow fissures that disperse across a hierarchy of wall-normal layers~\citep{klewicki_description_2013,morrill-winter_influences_2013}.